-If you withdraw, either officially or unofficially, on or before completing 60 percent of the term, and you have received Title IV federal funds in the form of a Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (SEOG), Teacher Education Assistance for College and Higher Education (TEACH) Grant, Iraq Afghanistan Service Grant, Federal Perkins Loan, Federal Direct Loan, or a Federal PLUS Loan, the federal government requires that we review your eligibility for those funds.
+If you withdraw, either officially or unofficially, before completing 60 percent of the term, and you have received Title IV federal funds in the form of a Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (SEOG), Federal Teacher Education Assistance for College and Higher Education (TEACH) Grant, Federal Iraq Afghanistan Service Grant, Federal Direct Loans, or a Federal PLUS Loan, the federal government requires that we review your eligibility for those funds.
 We are required to apply a federally mandated formula to determine how much of the federal funding was "earned" up to the time of your withdrawal.
 This review and recalculation is called a "Return of Title IV Aid."

 The Title IV funds that were disbursed in excess of the "earned" amount must be returned to the federal government by the university and/or you.
 If you received a refund from financial aid, which was to be used for education-related personal expenses or non-university housing expenses, you may be required to return a portion of those funds to the university.
 This portion represents funds that were intended to pay your education-related expenses through the end of the term.
 The amount to be returned to the university will be determined by your institutional costs, refunds you might have received for non-university expenses and the funds that must be returned to the government.

 The amount to be returned to the federal government will be calculated from the date you officially withdrew from classes or, in the case of an unofficial withdrawal, the last date you were involved in an academically related activity.
 An unofficial withdrawal is when a student stops attending classes, but does not withdraw from those classes or notify the university (eventually receiving FX grades).